wavesplatform/docs.wavesplatform/docs/en/waves-node/extensions/blockchain-updates.md

    1.2.
 Delete the extension files: they are located in the `blockchain-updates` subdirectory of the base directory of the node.

    1.3.
-Download or import the blockchain again (see the preceding section [Launch Node with Extension](#launch-node-with-extension)).
+Download or import the blockchain again in one of the ways listed in section [Launch Node with Extension](#launch-node-with-extension)) above.

 2. Download the updated protobuf schemes and re-generate client stubs, see [Client Generation](#client-generation) above.
 Migrate your code to the new stubs.